ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20170807-Look-For-A-Different-Angle/post.md

-Title: Look for a Different Angle
+Title: "Look for a Different Angle"
 Published: 2017/08/07
 Tags:
 - NuGet